Bron Breakker and Real Winners and Losers of WWE Backlash 2026 Match Card

 1 of 7

-Bron Breakker may have needed help to get the win, but he still defeated Seth Rollins, the biggest victory of his rising career.
+Bron Breakker may have needed help to get the win, but he still defeated Seth Rollins for the biggest victory of his rising career.

 The result was important, highlighted by Michael Cole's call after the finish.
-This was the moment The Big Dog stepped up to the next level.
+This was the moment when The Badass stepped up to the next level.

-A win over The Visionary should put Breakker right back into world title contention, even if The Big Dog is unlikely to be done with Rollins at this stage.
+A win over The Visionary should put Breakker back into world title contention, even if he is unlikely to be done with Rollins at this stage.

-It may be sacrilege to say when he's wrestling a man known to be one of the best workers in WWE history, but Breakker outwrestled Rollins on this night.
+It may be sacrilege to say when he's wrestling a man known to be one of the best workers in WWE history, but Breakker outwrestled Rollins on Saturday night.

-While The Visionary struggled to connect on an ambitious offense, The Big Dog made it all look effortless and impactful.
+While The Visionary struggled to connect on an ambitious offense, The Badass made it all look effortless and impactful.

-By the end of this match, Breakker looked much closer to becoming the next World heavyweight champion than Rollins.
+By the end, Breakker looked much closer to becoming the next world heavyweight champion than Rollins.

 Loser: Sami Zayn